 When NatureBox sought to increase repeat order rates from its entire customer base, the company couldn’t rely on email alone to drive orders.
 A large portion of these customers suffered from digital fatigue, and just weren’t opening NatureBox’s emails.
 But NatureBox knew that direct mail generates higher response rates than email on the whole.

 As a result of this re-engagement campaign, customers receiving the direct mail had a 35% lift in orders per customer and nearly a 60% lift in net revenue per customer.

-This means, with the retention focused direct mail campaigns marketers get:
+This means that with retention-focused direct mail campaigns, marketers get:

 - Brand recognition

 3 Steps Before Launching a Direct Mail Retention Campaign: